 In preparing the financial statements of the individual entities, transactions in currencies other than the entity's functional currency ("foreign currencies") are recorded at the rate of exchange prevailing on the date of the transaction.
 At the end of each financial year, monetary items denominated in foreign currencies are retranslated at the rates prevailing as of the end of the financial year.
-Non-monetary items carried at fair value that are denominated in foreign currencies are retranslated at the rates prevailing on the date when the fair value was determined.
+Non-monetary items carried at fair value that are denominated in foreign currencies are retranslated at the rate denominated in foreign currencies are retranslated at the rates prevailing on the date when the fair value was determined.
 Non-monetary items that are measured in terms of historical cost in a foreign currency are not retranslated.